UTSC-CSCC09-Programming-on-the-Web/a4-AhmadHakim2004/README.md

 - use any CSS frameworks like (but not limited to) Bootstrap or TailwindCSS
 - use any javascript library or framework (like jQuery, or React...)
 - use or develop any server-side feature
+- use CSS code developed in the labs. (your frontend must not)

 ### Code quality and organization